tennis vs badminton

 The skill requirements at the advanced level are high for Badminton and Tennis but they are different in nature.
 For example, Badminton requires mastering full smash, half smash, reverse smash, slice drop, reverse drop, clear, push clear, backhand to the net, backhand clear to back, serve and serve return, net play forward, net play cross court, smash defense to the body, left and right.

 Tennis requires mastering flat serve, slice serve, reverse serve, and American twist serve.
 Volleys can be straight or angled volleys or half volleys.
-Forehands can be flat or topspin straight, inside out, cross court or looping over opponents who are at the net.
+Forehands can be flat or topspin straight, inside out, cross court, or looping over opponents who are at the net.
 Backhands can be sliced, topspin, outside in, straight, or cross-court.

 Returning serves is about intercepting the ball at the tightest angle to the ball and with forward motion.
-Badminton is more “wristy” – the arm motion begins with big muscles and requires the motion to end at the wrist and in some shots even to end of the fingers.
+Badminton is more “wristy” – the arm motion begins with big muscles and requires the motion to end at the wrist and in some shots even to the end of the fingers.

 Tennis requires the arm to be relatively in a free-flowing fluid motion.
 However, to say Tennis does not require wrist action would be over-generalizing as heavy top spinners are “wristy” as well.

-In one area of skill – anticipation and deceptiveness – I would say advanced Badminton has relatively higher requirements than advanced Tennis.
+In one area of skill – anticipation, and deceptiveness – I would say advanced Badminton has relatively higher requirements than advanced Tennis.
 Again, because the court is smaller and the game is played in full 3D, anticipation of where your opponent is hitting the shuttle is a major advantage.

 Tactical differences between badminton and tennis

 Playing advanced Badminton and Tennis requires employing good tactics.
 In badminton, a player employs the full court in 3D to outmaneuver the opponent.
-Change of pace, placement, deceptiveness, anticipating angles, and even employing high straight clears where appropriate is key.
+Change of pace, placement, deceptiveness, anticipating angles, and even employing high straight clears where appropriate are key.
 In Tennis, the tactics are built in a more 2-D kind of way.

 For example, baseline strokes are to keep the opponent at the backline and usually to the opponent’s backhand side.
 A slice serve to the Deuce court (an opponent who is a right-hander) opens up the court for a volley winner cross court.
 Topspins are employed to reduce the margin of error and make the opponent hit higher and further behind the court.
 Flat baselines keep the pace fast and maximize the angle of attack.